-Taking all of the above into consideration, if you are starting out with an application we would distil the discussion into the following advice: prototype your application using Python leveraging the Python APIs to the libraries you need; write unit tests as you go; and, when you start doing computationally intensive work, use C++ with Python interfaces to allow you to squeeze out maximal performance using the latest software technologies.
+Taking all of the above into consideration, if you are a serious developer for exascale resources you should probably focus on C++.
+If you are, however, starting out with an application we would distil the discussion into the following advice: productivity is the most important part of your development process, prototype your application using Python leveraging the Python APIs to the libraries you need; write tests as you go; and, when you start doing computationally intensive work, use C++ with Python interfaces to allow you to squeeze out maximal performance using the latest software technologies.